MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/financial-dimension-defaults.md

 ## Enable default financial dimensions for bookable resources

-An employee’s financial dimensions were previously not considered in the financial entries generated from their work for time or expense transactions.
-New functionality is now available to map an individual worker to a bookable resource and use that worker’s financial dimensions in the related integration journal and forecast lines and postings.
+Previously, an employee's financial dimensions weren't considered in the financial entries that were generated from the employee's work.
+However, new functionality is available to map an individual worker to a bookable resource and use that worker's employment financial dimensions in the related integration journal and forecast lines and postings.
 This feature has a dependency on an optional Dataverse solution and integration.
 The Dynamics 365 HR Integration to URS app must be installed as a prerequisite.
-Setup installations are available here - <https://learn.microsoft.com/dynamics365/human-resources/hr-admin-integration-hr-rm>.
+For more information and installation instructions, see [Human resources to bookable resource integration](/dynamics365/human-resources/hr-admin-integration-hr-rm).

+After installation and configuration, the Worker (cdm\_workers) dual-write map should be installed and have a status of **Running**.
+A new field on the bookable resource is available to map workers to bookable resources.
+Bookable resources must also be newly created or updated manually to have workers linked to them.

 > [!IMPORTANT]
 > The Dynamics 365 HR Integration to URS app makes the **Worker** field editable when a new bookable resource is created.
 The **Worker** field isn't editable later.